orfegrace/the-shelf/README.md

 - Rate entries 1–5 stars
 - Add a cover image URL, genre, director/author, and personal notes
 - Switch between 5 views: Gallery, Table, Timeline, Board, and List
-- Board can be grouped by Rating, Genre, or Year Added
+- Board can be grouped by Rating, Genre, or Year Wached/Read
 - Favorites page auto-collects anything rated 4★ or above
 - Stats page shows your totals, average rating, top genre, and charts
 - Search and filter by type, status, rating, or sort order